Using Visual AI to Speed Up Image and Video Annotation

 features:

-Classifies a selected region or the entire image, returning a suggested label with a confidence score:
+Classifies a selected region or the whole image and returns a suggested label with a confidence score:

 ai_support: